ferdieromero/ULAPPH-Cloud-Desktop-1/README.md

 ===================

-We are now releasing **ULAPPH Cloud Desktop** to opensource community.
-It was designed to look & work like a desktop computer only that it runs in a browser such as Chrome, Opera and Firefox!
-It displays contents into **Windows** which can be configured via **Settings**.
-It can contain up to **1000 desktops** so you can organize your work easily.
-It automatically generates contents into **slides**, **articles**, **media** which are saved in the cloud.
-It can be used to **develop Javascript applications** such as for Internet of Things (IOT).
-It saves data in the cloud which means no problem if you spill coffee on your device.
-You can just open your ULAPPH Cloud Desktop anytime, anywhere and any device such as Windows desktop, Android smartphone or tablets.
+**ULAPPH Cloud Desktop** is a cloud desktop that runs in a browser such as Chrome, Opera and Firefox!
+It contains Javascript windowing system which displays contents in multiple **Windows**.
+The desktop can be configured to contain up to **1000 desktop categories** so you can organize your work your personal, business and any information.
+It automatically generates contents into **slides**, **articles**, and **media** which are automatically saved in the Google cloud.
+It can be used to **develop Javascript applications** such as for Internet of Things (IOT) or execute **Golang** codes.
+It saves data in the cloud which means your cloud desktop is available anytime, anywhere and any device.
+It works in laptops, desktops, Android/IOS devices as long as they have Chrome, Opera or Firefox browsers -- no installation required except the X-Frame-Ignore extension and Cross Origin extension.

-[ULAPPH Cloud Desktop](https://www.ulapph.com/) is a web-based desktop (webtop) for online work, publishing, and development!
+[ULAPPH Cloud Desktop](https://www.ulapph.com/) is a web-based desktop (webtop) for your online work, publishing, and development!
 ULAPPH is coined from word "ulap" which means cloud and PH which means it originated from the Philippines.

 ![http://lh3.googleusercontent.com/rdYiJWTDIf0OUVf0cAHwgEJBdKWeFnFC0OFRdoVo8-4tpzNk3MESibvzBLoLVYxZ-8W-2gS7H9o-xzJBy2VEk0bpGZ1NFg=s900](http://lh3.googleusercontent.com/rdYiJWTDIf0OUVf0cAHwgEJBdKWeFnFC0OFRdoVo8-4tpzNk3MESibvzBLoLVYxZ-8W-2gS7H9o-xzJBy2VEk0bpGZ1NFg=s900)

-> **System Requirements:** To install ULAPPH Cloud Desktop you need the following:
+> **System Requirements (part 1):** To install ULAPPH Cloud Desktop you need the following:
+> - A Google account or G-Suite account
+> - A Windows or Mac desktop with Office & VBA Excel
+> - A Chrome, Opera or Firefox browser in laptop, desktop or mobile

+> **System Requirements (part 2):** To customize ULAPPH Cloud Desktop you need the following:

-> - Knowledge in Golang
+> - Knowledge in Golang programming https://golang.org
 > - Knowledge in Google App Engine, Google APIs, Google Cloud Platform
 > - A Google account or G-Suite account
 > - A Windows or Mac desktop with Office & VBA Excel
+> - A Chrome, Opera or Firefox browser in laptop, desktop or mobile

 ----------